OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-03/README.md

 If we want to force the replacement of a resource that otherwise would not change (e.g., replace an EC2 instance that was corrupted at the system level, but the instance configuration remains intact), we can explicitly recreate it.
-The command used to be called `terraform taint`, but now `terraform apply` is preferred.
+The command used to be called `terraform taint`, but now `terraform apply -replace` is preferred.

 ```console